Redemption Fee

 Learn more.

-A fund that does not charge any type of sales load.
-But not every type of shareholder fee is a "sales load," and a no-load fund may charge fees that are not sales loads.
-No-load funds also charge operating expenses.
+Some mutual funds identify themselves as “no-load” funds.
+A no-load mutual fund does not charge any type of sales load.
+But no-load does not mean no fees.
+Not every type of shareholder fee is a sales load, and a no-load fund may charge fees that are not sales loads (such as purchase fees, redemption fees, exchange fees, and account fees).

 Purchase Fee

-A shareholder fee that some funds charge when investors buy mutual fund shares.
-This is not the same as, and may be in addition to, a front-end load.
+A fee that some mutual funds charge when investors buy fund shares.
+This is not the same as, and may be in addition to, a front-end sales load.
+A purchase fee is paid to the mutual fund, while a front-end sales load is paid to a selling broker.

 Prospectus